-So take a look at some of the best New Year’s Eve Appetizers you can throw together tomorrow night — bound to please anyone from the sweet-lover to the one with a sophisticated palate.
+So take a look at some of the best New Year’s Eve Appetizers you can throw together on the night of the 31st—bound to please anyone from the sweet-lover to the one with a sophisticated palate.

 New Year’s Eve Appetizers From My Kitchen